mwiedemeyer/SPForms/README.md

         data-form-settings                      Valid just once on the main forms div data-form-field                         Column name in the SharePoint list data-form-required                      true|false
+        data-form-includeHidden                 true|false Defines if value is written to the list even if the element is hidden
-        data-form-validate                      RegEx to validate the value
+                                                If this attribute is omitted, only values of visible elements will be written to the list data-form-validate                      RegEx to validate the value
         data-form-validationmessage             Message to display within the tooltip on validation/required errors data-form-peoplepicker                  true to define an input box as a people picker